Aitoliko: The delta and the lagoons

 The Achelous delta to be found west of Mesolonghi is the most extensive delta in Greece.
 The Mesolonghi lagoon is one of the largest lagoons of the entire Mediterranean Sea with its depth of 1.5 m.
 It is separated from the Gulf of Patras while its sea water is renewed from the Gulf; whereas the Aitolikon lagoon is much deeper at 30 m deep.

-Of economic importance is the saltworks located to the east next to the old GR-5 (Agrinion - Mesolonghi) about 100 m from the sea with an area of about 500 m^{2} and a width of about 1 km between Aitolikon and Mesolonghi.
+Of economic importance is the saltworks located to the east next to the EO5 road (Agrinion–Mesolonghi) about 100 m from the sea with an area of about 500 m^{2} and a width of about 1 km between Aitolikon and Mesolonghi.
 Farmlands lie to the east with hills and rocky landscape.
 Fishing is common in the lagoon.
 The lagoons are the richest waters in Greece as far as fish are concerned.
 Here, boats are used.
 In different places, wooden huts on stilts can be seen.
 Land development and waste management endanger the entire delta area.
 A large tract of land is under nature protection and hunting is banned.
-In this area, 170 species of birds are founded.
+In this area, 170 species of birds are found.

 It is also home to some parasites including isopods and sand smelts including Atherina boyeri.